 Never content to follow the crowd, Dr. Haggai initiated a unique and forward-thinking mission plan in obedience to the Great Commission.
 A visit to Asia in the early 1960s convinced Haggai that changes in global geopolitics, brought about by the end of colonialism, required a new strategy for world evangelism.
 In 1969, after years of research, prayer, and development, he presided over the first advanced leadership seminar, designed to empower and mobilize nationals to reach their own people for Christ.

-Haggai International has trained tens of thousands of Christian clergy and lay leaders working in almost all the non-Western countries of the world.
+Haggai International has equipped and motivated more than 123,000 Christian clergy and lay leaders working in almost all the non-Western countries of the world.
 They multiply their effectiveness significantly by passing on their training to an average of 100 other leaders.
-After more than 60 years in public service, this man shows no signs of slowing down in his work for the Kingdom.

 An alumnus of Moody Bible Institute (where he was named “Alumnus of the Year”) and Furman University and the recipient of honorary doctorates on both sides of the Pacific, Dr. John Haggai lived unflinchingly by his own motto: Attempt something so great for God, it’s doomed to failure unless God be in it.

 He authored more than a dozen books, including How to Win Over Worry, The Influential Leader, My Son Johnny (who died in 1975 in his 25th year) and Success Secrets of the Bible.